Ways to Handle Pink Eye in Florence

 Important: The information provided here about hospitals is for general reference only.
 We recommend verifying current details, such as contact information, services, and hours of operation, before visiting.
 Please reach out directly to the hospital or consult their official website for the most up-to-date and accurate information.

-Hospitals with Emergency Rooms in florence
+Hospitals with Emergency Rooms in Florence

-Address: Largo Brambilla, 3, 50134 Florence, Italy
+Address: Viale Pieraccini, 50134 Florence, Italy

-Santa Maria Nuova Hospital
+Ospedale Santa Maria Nuova

 Walk-in clinics